 Present Condition of the Conservation Easement Area.
 The wetlands, scenic, resource, environmental, and other natural characteristics of the Conservation Easement Area, and its current use and state of improvement, are described in Section

-of the BPDP, prepared by Bank Sponsor and acknowledged by the Grantor and to be complete and accurate as of the date hereof.
+of the BPDP, prepared by Bank Sponsor and acknowledged by the Grantor and Grantee/Bank Sponsor (if the bank sponsor is also the Grantee, then use Grantee here instead of Bank Sponsor) to be complete and accurate as of the date hereof.
 Both Grantor and Grantee have copies of this report.
 It will be used by the parties to assure that any future changes in the use of the Conservation Easement Area will be consistent with the terms of this Conservation Easement.
 However, this report is not intended to preclude the use of other evidence to establish the present condition of the Conservation Easement Area if there is a controversy over its use.

 TO HAVE AND TO HOLD the said rights and easements perpetually unto Grantee for the aforesaid purposes.